Dual Enrolled High School Students

-To apply for the fall or spring semesters, dual enrolled high school students are required to submit:
+To apply for fall or spring semesters, dual enrolled high school students must:

 Academic departments approve the acceptance of dual enrolled students and their enrollment in courses on a space-available basis.
 Since these courses carry full college credit, dual enrolled students are subject to all academic and student regulations of the College of Charleston.

 To apply for one of our summer terms, please visit our summer session website and follow the application instructions.

 You can browse course offerings (by semester) on our website.
 Popular courses for high school students include computer science, public speaking, American government, introduction to sociology, introduction to psychology, mathematics and foreign language classes.
 Placement tests may be required to determine the appropriate level of math or foreign language you can take.
 Because you can register for classes only after all degree-seeking students have registered, some classes may be full.